 Deadlines and Key Dates

-- December 19, 2016: Deadline for FACCTS proposals from Fermilab applicants
+- December 14, 2020: Deadline for FACCTS proposals from UChicago, Argonne National Laboratory, and Fermilab applicants

 One Program, Three Pools

 FACCTS applications from researchers affilitated with the University of Chicago constititue one pool of applicants.
-Proposals from this pool will be competing for a total of $150,000 is seed funding.
+Proposals from this pool will be competing for seed grants from a fund totally approximately $200,000.